 Become a contributor, or if you already are one, contribute more.
 Giving provides a boost in morale, increases happiness, and gives us a greater purpose in life.
 It also lowers stress levels.
 Find ways to show your gratitude—journal or give some thanks each night before bed.
 Try to take time to notice and appreciate things you like about your work and your life.
 Find a cause, event, or community organization you can care about and contribute.
 Volunteer your time or services to something bigger.
 Find a way to connect to some sort of purpose outside of your work.
 Learn to contribute.

 Taking your attention away from work when it sucks can seem counter-intuitive.
 When your thoughts jump to how unhappy you are at work you need some perspective.
 It’s important to be aware that any job can have its ups and downs.
 You’ll want to be sure it is truly your job that’s the problem before you make any big decisions about it.
 Learning these three things, can help.
 Remember—Rest, Connect, Contribute.

 I'm Christine, a Career Counsellor + Change Coach who works with folks who are tired of being unhappy at work.
 We figure out what needs to change and then make it happen.
-Check out my private coaching and group membership options!
+Sign up for your Free Consultation!